rwaming/react_blog/README.md

 3. **Remove 'tailwind.config.js'**
    No error

-This error must occur if 'tailwind.config.js' exist in project directory.
+This error must occur when 'tailwind.config.js' exist in project directory.